How a History of Sexually Transmitted Infections Sparked a 21st Century Pandemic

 Spread the Word – Not STIs!

 In the same way STIs are nothing new, our approach towards today’s pandemic is similarly outdated.
-This STD Awareness Month and beyond, HEXTM is committed to addressing the ignorance, fear and unhealthy disregard surrounding STI prevention.
+This STD Awareness Month and beyond, HEX is committed to addressing the ignorance, fear and unhealthy disregard surrounding STI prevention.
 Follow this month’s hottest topics with the hashtag #STDMonth16, and take action:

 • Talk: New partner?
 Discussing sexual histories matters.
 What are their thoughts on condom usage?
 When did they last get screened?
 Finally, if the prospect of honest exchange leaves you blushing, should you really be getting intimate with this person?